tarantool/doc/doc/reference/reference_lua/fio.rst

 .. function:: mktree(path-name)

-    Create the path, including subdirectories, but without file contents.
-The result is similar to the result that one gets from the ``mkdir`` command.
+    Create the path, including parent directories, but without file contents.
+    The behavior is similar to the ``mkdir -p`` shell command.

     :param string path-name: path-name.
     :return: (If no error) true. |br|